 synonyms: luxuriant, rich, abundant, superabundant, profuse, exuberant, riotous, prolific, teeming, flourishing, thriving, vigorous

-Our workshops aim to explore the possibilies for the Lush City, Wildflower See Bombing and the role of Permaculture, nature and biodiversity friendly farming and cooperative community practices in creating healthy hospitable places to live.
-Workshops include a Permaculture workshop with Jimmy.. and a workshop making Wildflower Seed Bombs with Luke…
+Our workshops aim to explore the possibilies for the Lush City, Wildflower Seed Bombing and the role of Permaculture, nature and biodiversity friendly farming and cooperative community practices in creating healthy hospitable places to live.
+Workshops include a Permaculture workshop with Jimmy Arnold, visiting from the USA and a workshop making Wildflower Seed Bombs with Luke Goodman, Extinction Rebellion

 please feel free to bring along and share in some locally grown organic food for Potluck Picnic before the workshops 2-3pm

-Come along and join us in our City Centre Canal gardening space and permaculture project farming demo with the local COMMUNITY.
+Come along and join us in our City Centre Canal gardening space and permaculture project farming demo, cocreated with the local community.

 “Better farming practices aren’t just about producing food without chemicals; regenerative agriculture is all about engaging in a process that actually gives back to the earth and the wider community of life, creating home and habitat for all, leaving it in a better condition.”